 1. Who is involved in determining which schools may need to be involved in the boundary process and what factors are taken into consideration?

 Participation of stakeholders at the earliest point in the boundary process is critical.
 District staff examines current enrollment, projected enrollment, programmed facility improvements, special programs such as Exceptional Student Education clusters, Head Start programs, and Magnet Programs, class size reduction, student reassignment information, and school feeder patterns.
 This information is also used to determine which schools are moving toward over-enrollment and will need interventions.
 District staff will present data, discuss school concurrency Level of Service and class size, and inform the community that a boundary change may be needed.
 Additionally, community members are given a period of time to submit their own ideas for boundary changes.

 For additional information on school concurrency Level of Service contact Growth Management (754) 321-2160.

 2. Are charter and private schools included in the District's boundary process?

-Charter and private schools do not have BCPS assigned attendance areas and are not bound to the same local, state, and federal rules as traditional public schools.
-District staff reviews both private and charter schools enrollment which influence enrollment projections for schools with attendance areas.
+No, charter and private schools do not have BCPS assigned attendance areas and are not bound to the same local, state, and federal rules as traditional public schools.

 3. What considerations are taken into account when establishing school attendance areas?